Easy Crochet Ribbed Beanie for Beginners | Free Pattern & Video Tutorial

 This means Row 4 is a repeat of Row 2, Row 5 is a repeat of Row 3, Row 6 is a repeat of Row 2, and so on.

 Note: To test if the beanie will fit you, fold up the brim on the hdc side and wrap the rows around your head.
 You should need to stretch it a little to fit.
 Do fewer rows for a smaller size or more rows for a bigger size.
+Stop after an even number of rows so you end on the hdc side.

 54 rows